TheBIMsider/just-the-fields/README.md

 - Automatically detected for large arrays
 - Filter rows
-- Jump to a specific row
+- Jump to specific rows
 - Templates do not apply in this mode

 ### Records mode